sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 I call this process _separating of “what” and “how”_.
 The benefits are:

-- **Readability:** the “what” can be often written in a declarative way, using basic data structures like arrays and objects, or even imported from a file (like JSON).
+- **Readability:** the “what” can often be written in a declarative way, using basic data structures like arrays and objects.
 - **Maintainability:** we change “what” much more often than “how”, and now they are separated.
+The “what” can be imported from a file (like JSON), or loaded from a database, so updates don’t require code changes.
 - **Reusability:** often the “how” is generic and can be reused, or even imported from a third-party library.
 - **Testability:** each validation and the validation runner function are isolated and can be tested separately.